On this page:

 Corporate

-Corporate staff are also responsible for monitoring and advising schools on the management of assets in the Annual Contracts schedule.
+Corporate staff are also responsible for monitoring and advising schools on the management of assets in the maintenance schedule.

 Principal

-Principals must ensure facilities-related SRP allowances (including for maintenance, grounds, and annual contracts) are fully expended on routine, low priority and preventative maintenance, repairs and Essential Safety Measures maintenance and rectification works in accordance with the department’s policies.
+Principals must ensure facilities-related SRP allowances (including for maintenance, grounds, and annual contracts) are fully expended on routine, low priority and preventative maintenance, repairs and Essential Safety Measures rectification works in accordance with the department’s policies (refer to ESM section for details regarding principal responsibilities).

-Costs associated with repairs are funded within the Maintenance portion of the SRP.
+Costs associated with repairs are funded within the SRP Maintenance and Minor Works line.

-Costs associated with routine servicing, inspection, and testing of various items both essential and mandatory are funded within the Annual Contracts portion of the SRP.
+Costs associated with routine servicing, inspection, and testing of various items both essential and mandatory are funded within the SRP line.

 Principals are also responsible for ensuring this expenditure is accurately reported in CASES21 (the administration and finance system for Victorian government schools).